LaurentNorbert/DiodeVoltageDrop/README.md

 On the hardware, you need to plug the MCP4725 DAC to the arduino using an I2C connexion (2 wires).
 You can search the web for more info about I2C connexions.

-For the software, you will need to find the address of the DAC using an [I2C scanner](http://playground.arduino.cc/Main/I2cScanner "I2C scanner") and replace the value 'dac.begin(0x60);' with the right address.
+For the software, you will need to find the address of the DAC using an [I2C scanner](http://playground.arduino.cc/Main/I2cScanner "I2C scanner") and replace the value `dac.begin(0x60);` with the right address.

 ## Output
 The drop voltage is printed on the serial monitor of the arduino IDE.

-## Limitation
-The voltage drop is limited to 5V.
-An op amp with a external power supply can handle this limitation, on the DAC output.

-## TODO
-Multiple diodes could be handled in parallel (for the fun)...

 # How it works?
 You need to place the DAC output on the + of the diode.